How to Get Ordained and Perform Weddings

 Don't just take our word for it:

-There are more than 250,000 Ordained Ministers of Open Ministry registered worldwide.
+Since 2009 more than 500,000 Ordained Ministers signed up with Open Ministry worldwide.
 Read some Minister Testimonials on how satisfied they are with our Credentials of Ministry and Ordination Services.